laudrap/FirstTS/README.md

 - #### Performance Optimization
-    - Implements Redis Cache
+    - Implements Redis cache

 - #### Responsible to manage the application's datas
     - Interacts with OpenWeather and the cache
-    - Processes Datas
+    - Processes datas

 - #### Authorization
     - Validates the authenticity of the JWT given by Auth0